Back pain in children occurs quite often and seems to be increasingly common. Most of the time this is not a serious problem.

-It turns out that when our mothers told us to stop slouching they were giving us good advice.
-Back pain can often be avoided by sitting and standing properly.
+It turns out that when our mothers told us to stop slouching they were giving us good medical advice.
+Back pain can often be avoided by sitting and standing properly, ie, correcting poor posture.
 Lifting properly and avoiding repeated actions which strain the spine (such as over-exertion during sports) can also be helpful.

 Keeping your child happy and stress-free is often easier said than done, but mental health difficulties are known to be associated with back pain.

-Backpacks are often a cause of back pain in children.
+Backpacks are often a cause of back pain in children and adolescents.
 Make sure they are not too heavy and the weight is equally distributed (for example, by carrying the backpack on two shoulders rather than one).
 If a locker is available, encourage your child to use it.
 Swimming is helpful but there is little evidence to suggest that other sporting activities prevent back pain.
 Be sensible about the amount of exercise your child does.
-Too much or too little can be harmful.

 Further reading and references